-Curating the Palaeolithic: approaches to desk-based assessment and field evaluation, 23 March 2018
+Curating the Palaeolithic: approaches to desk-based assessment and field evaluation (Date TBC)

 Learn to consistently make decisions about desk-based assessment and field evaluation for sites with the potential for Palaeolithic remains